Your Go-To Guide to Finding and Hiring .NET Developers

 To help our clients mitigate this risk and make informed decisions faster, we:

-- Provide detailed assessment for each candidate after two rounds of in-house interview, explaining why we believe a candidate is a good fit for the role.
+- Provide a detailed assessment for each candidate after two rounds of in-house interviews, explaining why we believe a candidate is a good fit for the role.

-- Suggest out clients make a final decision within 5 business days after the final interview.
+- Suggest that clients make a final decision within 5 business days after the final interview.